JerrymiahPM/Intro-to-Roblox-Hacking/Lua/Variables.md

 # 🔥 Variables

 As you learned in the previous tutorial.
 Variables store a value which can be accessed later in the program.
 Next we'll talk about datatypes.
+But first, what are datatypes?
+A datatype is basically just the type of the value.
+Is it a string or is it a number?

 ## nil datatype